Skip to main content

 Best practices for gum health while using nicotine pouches:

-- Choose appropriate strengths — if a pouch causes burning or persistent soreness, the strength is too high.
+• Choose appropriate strengths — if a pouch causes burning or persistent soreness, reduce strength or frequency.

 Nicotine Pouches vs. Vaping: Which Is Safer?

-Both nicotine pouches and vapes (e-cigarettes) are considered significantly less harmful than smoking, but they have different risk profiles.
-Vaping introduces aerosolised chemicals into the lungs, and while these are far less dangerous than cigarette smoke, long-term pulmonary effects remain under investigation.
-Nicotine pouches involve no inhalation whatsoever, completely eliminating any respiratory risk.
+Both nicotine pouches and vapes (e-cigarettes) are generally discussed as lower-risk than smoking, but they have different risk profiles.
+Vaping introduces aerosolised chemicals into the lungs, and long-term pulmonary effects remain under investigation.
+Nicotine pouches involve no inhalation whatsoever, which changes the organ systems most directly exposed during use.

 Who Should NOT Use Nicotine Pouches